Palliative care at home may be required if your loved one is living with a life-limiting illness or condition.

 - Ventilation, Oxygen Support, BiPAP or CPAP Support

 - Controlled Drug Administration

 - Caring for someone in active addiction

 When can you access palliative care?

 Palliative care can actually be organised at any stage of your loved one’s illness and arranging it doesn’t mean that they’re likely to pass any time soon.
 In fact, many people receive personalised end of life care for years.

+As part of the planning process – it’s important to consider advance care planning.
 Advance care planning is a specific type of end-of-life planning.
 Whilst a person is still able to communicate their wishes they can talk to their medical team about their condition and their preferences for care when it progresses.

 End-of-life care and palliative care are terms often used interchangeably, but they do have some differences.